-A dynamic and versatile conductor, Adam Kerry Boyles is a notable figure in the musical life of the Boston area.
+A dynamic and versatile conductor, Adam Kerry Boyles is a notable figure in the musical life of New England.
 Boyles is currently Director of Orchestras at the Massachusetts Institute of Technology, and Assistant Conductor of the Hartford Symphony Orchestra.
 Previous Music Director positions include six seasons with the Brookline Symphony Orchestra, three seasons with the Southern Arizona Symphony Orchestra, five seasons with Opera in the Ozarks, and five seasons with MetroWest Opera.
 Boyles served on the faculty at The University of Texas at Austin and The University of Arizona.

 An accomplished vocalist, Boyles performed in numerous operas with the Indiana University Opera Theater, and in Arizona Opera’s first complete presentation of Wagner’s Der Ring des Nibelungen.
 He has sung with many professional choral ensembles across the country such as Conspirare, True Concord, Apollo’s Voice, Mon Choeur, Cantique, and the Tucson Chamber Artists.
 In 2010, Boyles was featured as a guest soloist with the Tanglewood Festival Chorus.